[Psssst… Are you looking for an editable copy of the above image? Scroll down to the end of the article to download it for free!]

 Process of conflict resolution (for business managers)

-The resolution of conflicts in the workplace naturally includes some or all of the following processes:
+The resolution of conflicts in the workplace includes some or all of the following processes:

-Conflicts can be resolved in a variety of methods, including negotiation, mediation, arbitration, and litigation.
+Conflicts can be resolved in a variety of methods such as negotiation, mediation, arbitration, and litigation.

-The principles of collaborative negotiation are useful to solve a dispute around you.
-This is the technique of deal-making that help to solve a problem within your limit.
-For instance, you should target to explore the interests underlying parties’ positions, such as a need to resolve a dispute without attracting negative publicity or to patch-up a broken business relationship.
-Besides, determine your best substitute to a discussed agreement; what you will do if you be unsuccessful to reach an agreement, such as finding a new partner or filing a lawsuit.
+The principles of collaborative negotiation are useful to solve disputes.
+This is the technique of deal-making that helps to solve a problem within your limit.
+For instance, you should target to explore the interests underlying the parties’ positions, such as a need to resolve a dispute without attracting negative publicity or to patch up a broken business relationship.
+Besides, determine your best substitute to a discussed agreement; what you will do if you are unsuccessful at reaching an agreement, such as finding a new partner or filing a lawsuit.
 By negotiating options and looking for tradeoffs across disputes, you may be able to negotiate a desirable outcome to your disagreement without the help of outside parties.

 In mediation, disputants enlist a skilled, neutral third party to help them come to harmony.
 Rather than imposing a solution, a professional mediator inspires disputants to search the interests underlying their positions.
 Working with disputants both together and individually, mediators seek to help them find out a resolution that is viable, voluntary, and nonbinding.